stackabletech/docker-images/.github/ISSUE_TEMPLATE/pre-release.md

 ---
-name: Pre-Release Product Updates
+name: Pre-Release Container Image Updates
-about: This template can be used to track the product leading up to the next Stackable release
+about: This template can be used to track the container image updates leading up to the next Stackable release
-title: Release XX.(X)X
+title: "chore: Update Container Images for Stackable Release XX.(X)X"
 labels: ['epic']
 assignees: ''
 ---